DRL-OM/DRL-assortment/README.md

 #### rlGT_reuse

-different usage time distribution is chosen by line 71-74 and line 153-156 in `env.py` .
+different usage time distributions are chosen by line 71-74 and line 153-156 in `env.py` .

 run with :